Annahcj/javascript-design-patterns/visitor.md

 * Operations are not related to the object and you don't want to pollute the classes.
 * You don't want to change the existing structure but need to perform operations.

-In the example below, the Car accepts the visitor and give it permission to 'visit' it.
+In the example below, the Car accepts the visitor and gives it permission to 'visit' it.
 The CarPainterVisitor visits the car and paints the car.

 ```